null-machine/limbus-company-roll-analyzer/index.md

 Last update: 2023.6

-Note: Updates will be put on pause until the new offense system is released, for ease of maintenance.
+Note: No updates will occur until the new offense system is released, for ease of maintenance.

 ---